LIMXTEC/BitSend/README.md

 **precompiled binaries**

-Precompiled binaries are available at github, see http://sourceforge.net/projects/bitsend/files/?source=navbar
+Precompiled binaries are available at GitHub, see http://sourceforge.net/projects/bitsend/files/?source=navbar

 Always verify the signatures and checksums.